MysteryPancake/Rule-Book/README.md

 * `struct` must be used, not `class`, where possible.
 * Variables mustn't be above the level of `internal`.
 * Arrays must be `x: [Any] = []`, not `x = [Any]()`.
-* `SKShapeNode` mustn't be used as it leaks memory.
 * `Array` or `Dictionary` must be used, not `Set`.
 * Double space indentation must be used, not tabs.
 * `let` must be used unless `var` is essential.